 The scalding process will largely determine the appearance, color and visual quality of the end product.

-- Air agitation for optimum heat transfer
+- Air agitation for optimal heat transfer

 - Precise temperature control